October 7, 2019

 What Lenders Look for in Dental Practices

 While it’s important to be choosy when shopping for a dental practice lender, a lender will likewise be selective when looking to award your practice a loan.
-Lenders will put your dental practice under a microscope whether evaluating a loan request to an existing practice or startup.
-Here are some factors for what makes a good borrower.
+Lenders will put your dental practice under a microscope, whether evaluating a loan request to an existing practice or startup.
+Here are some factors that make a good borrower.

-It’s important for lenders to know the types of insurances carried by patients compared to the insurance plans that the dentist participates in.
+It’s important for lenders to know the types of insurance carried by patients compared to the insurance plans that the dentist participates in.
 What’s more, lenders will want to see knowledge of a practice’s dealings with different insurers.
-Practices should be able to provide insights into receivables and treatments not covered by insurance, including deductible and co-pay.
+Practices should be able to provide insights into receivables and treatments not covered by insurance, including deductibles and co-pays.